Regular models of modular curves in prime level over ${\mathbb Z}_p^{\mathrm{ur}}$: Regular models for split Cartan structures

-\begin{proof} We do the same computations as for Proposition~\ref{componentsXns} -- but easier (here the type of the intersection matrices is fixed (always $5\times 5$)).
-For instance, for $p=12k+5$, one checks that the intersection matrix of the minimal regular model with normal crossings is, in the basis $\{ E, F, A, B, D_0 \}$ of Figure~\ref{figureSminimal5},
+\begin{proof} We do the same computations as for Proposition~\ref{componentsXns} -- but perhaps easier (here, at step $1$ of the minimal resolution process, that is, after contracting all Drinfeld components with multiplicity $p+1$, the type of the intersection matrices is fixed (always $5\times 5$)).
+For instance, for $p=12k+5$, one checks that the intersection matrix of the regular model at step $1$ is, in the basis $\{ E, F, A, B, D_0 \}$ of Figure~\ref{figureSminimal5},

 which is easily put under Smith normal form. $\Box$ \end{proof}